patrickgrady/jekyll-gulp-bsync-bower/README.md

 gulp
 ~~~

-Note: If you're having trouble you may need to install these globally.
+Note: If you're having trouble you may need to install these packages globally.
 ~~~
 npm install gulp -g
 npm install browser-sync -g